 -

-Another benefit of EVs is that they are totally exempt from vehicle excise duty (VED).
-This can easily save you well over £100 a year compared to traditional petrol or diesel vehicles, depending on carbon dioxide emissions (the higher the emissions, the more you pay).
+Another benefit of EVs is that they are totally exempt from road tax, or vehicle excise duty – although this will end in April 2025.
+Currently, this can easily save you well over £100 a year compared with traditional petrol and diesel vehicles, depending on carbon dioxide emissions (the higher the emissions, the more you pay).

 However, while EVs are zero-rated for vehicle tax, it's important to note that you MUST still tax your vehicle, even though you won't actually pay anything.

-For plug-in hybrids, it's likely you will pay some car tax – though usually at a reduced rate compared to traditional vehicles.
-Depending on the emissions of the car, you could expect to pay up to £105.
-To check, the Government has a calculator for car tax for new and used cars.
+For plug-in hybrids, it's likely you'll pay some car tax – though usually at a reduced rate compared with traditional vehicles.
+Depending on the emissions of the car and its age, you could expect to pay up to £190 a year.
+Hybrids are also liable to pay the 'expensive-car tax' – £410 a year for five years if your car cost £40,000 or more when new (if registered after 1 April 2017).
+To check, the Government has a calculator for car tax for new cars and used cars.

 -

 But insurance prices vary massively depending on how much of a risk insurers perceive you to be, the car you're insuring and the type of policy you want.
+What's more, the cost of car insurance is at its highest since records began in 2012 - meaning whatever car you drive, insurance quotes have skyrocketed in recent months.
 See our Cheap car insurance guide for full info.

 -